 This is where the booking part comes in.
-Depending on your city or even country you visiting, you need to look up dates they can accommodate you.
-Make sure that if you booked for a tour or an activity that your dates coincide with accommodation availability otherwise you might see yourself running from one place to another and it can be disastrous.
+Depending on your city or even the country you visit, you need to check if they can accommodate you.
+Make sure that if you booked for a tour or an activity that your dates coincide with accommodation availability.
+Otherwise, you might see yourself running from one place to another and it can be disastrous.

 Keep in mind as to why you visiting.
 Is it to see more of a particular town?
 To view flower season or attend a festival?
 A particular culture or an adventurous activity you want to try?
 When we went to Durban, it was to explore their coastline and amazing culture so we booked a B&B nearby to where most of our activities took place.

-Do extensive research on your destination because there might be activities you weren’t even made aware of like when we went to Nuy Valley, we had no idea it was on a wine farm and that there were several business for wine tasting.
-Or the time we went up to Roberston and a couple suggested to visit Bird’s Paradise.
+Do extensive research on your destination because there might be activities you weren’t even made aware of like when we went to Nuy Valley, we had no idea it was on a wine farm and that there were several businesses for wine tasting.
+Or the time we went up to Roberston and a couple suggested visiting Bird’s Paradise.
 Research is one of the key things you need to be doing before blindly going on a trip.

 Until the next adventure.